artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 Hesiod was a famous Greek poet, often listed in the same sentence with Homer, who wrote the epic hexameter poems *Theogony* and *Works and Days*.
 He likely lived between 800 and 600 BCE.

-## The Evolution and Origination of Myths
+## The Evolution of Myths

 Unlike most of the ancient Greeks, I don't believe that Zeus, Athena, or their other gods existed.
 But why did the Greeks believe?
 And where did their myths come from, if they are not true?

-The Greek myths were not created at once.
-New religious ideas usually evolve from older ideas.
-Thus, it is not surprising that some of Hesiod's myths are similar to Babylonian, Hittite, and Vedic myths.
-But how did the unique aspects of Greek mythology evolve from their earlier sources?
+Some of Hesiod's myths are similar to Babylonian, Hittite, and Vedic myths.
+This continuity is not surprising because new religious ideas usually evolve from older religious ideas.
+But how did this evolution occur?
 And where did the earlier myths come from?
-These are difficult questions, but I believe Hesiod poetry can provide some insight to both of them.
+We don't have enough evidence to answer either question with certainty, but Hesiod's poetry provides some small insight into each of them.

+Hesiod's *Theogony* organizes and synthesizes older Greek myths while also adding details.
+Thus, the big question about the evolution of religion can be considered at a smaller scale within Hesiod himself: How did he evolve the Greek Myths?

-Hesiod, in his *Theogony*, organizes and synthesize older Greek myths while also adding his own details.
-Hesiod appears to believe that the Muses---the nine daughters of Zeus and Memory---inspired his poetry, and perhaps this explains how he felt justified taking creative license, while preserving the truth of his stories:
+Hesiod appears to believe that the Muses---the nine daughters of Zeus and Memory---inspired his poetry, and perhaps this explains how he felt justified taking creative license with his source material, while also believing in his own stories:

 > And they taught Hesiod the art of singing verse,
 > While he pastured his lambs on holy Helikon's slopes.
 > And this was the very first thing they told me,
 > The Olympian Muses, daughters of Zeus Aegisholder:
 >
-> "Hillbillies and bellies, poor excuses for shepards:
+> "Hillbillies and bellies, poor excuses for shepherds:
 > We know how to tell many believable lies,
 > But also, when we want to, how to speak the plain truth."
 >